 \section{Quantifying $\alpha$ for stochastic differential game}

 In this section, we quantify $\alpha$ in \eqref{eq:alpha_general} for stochastic differential games based on the structure of the game.
-The analysis relies on characterizing the second-order derivatives of value functions by utilizing the second-order sensitivity of the state dynamics with respect to the controls.
+The analysis relies on characterizing the second-order derivatives of { objective function}s by utilizing the second-order sensitivity of the state dynamics with respect to the controls.

 Let $\cG_{\rm diff} $ be the differential game defined in Section \ref{sec:general_stochastic_game}.
-For ease of exposition, we assume that each player has one-dimensional state and control processes, with the drift of \eqref{eq:X_i_general} depending linearly on the control and the diffusion of \eqref{eq:X_i_general} being independent of both the state and control.
+For ease of exposition, in this section, we assume that each player has one-dimensional state and control processes, with the drift of \eqref{eq:X_i_general} depending linearly on the control and the diffusion of \eqref{eq:X_i_general} being independent of both the state and control.
 Similar analysis can be extended to sufficiently regular nonlinear drift and diffusion coefficients in a multidimensional setting.
-More precisely, for each $ \bu=(u_i)_{i\in I_N} \in \cH^2(\sR^N)$, let ${\bX}^{ \bu} = (X^{\bu}_{i})_{i=1}^N \in \cS^2(\sR^N)$ be the associated state process governed by the following dynamics: for all $i\in I_N$ and $t\in [0,T]$,
+More precisely, for each $ \bu=(u_i)_{i\in { [N]}} \in \cH^2(\sR^N)$, let ${\bX}^{ \bu} = (X^{\bu}_{i})_{i=1}^N \in \cS^2(\sR^N)$ be the associated state process governed by the following dynamics: for all $i\in { [N]}$ and $t\in [0,T]$,